 If you’re sending feedback on an anonymous feedback app, be constructive and positive in what you say – honesty doesn’t have to be cruel or mean.
 Remember to treat others as you would wish to be treated – and to always think before you hit ‘send’.

 2. Get prepared

-Before you install a new app, think about how you’ll deal with negative, mean or abusive comments, and consider whether it’s worth the potential stress.
-If you don’t think you’re ready to have to deal with any potential abuse or negativity, don’t install it!
+Before you install a new app, think about how the benefits of it as well as how you’ll deal with negative, mean or abusive comments.
+Consider whether it’s worth the potential stress.
+If you don’t think you’re ready to have to deal with any potential abuse or negativity, don’t install it.

 3. Keep it friends only

 Only share the details of your anonymous feedback account with people that you know and trust.
-It’s important to not share it publicly – remember that places like your Insta bio are visible publicly even if your profile is set to private.
+Do not share them publicly – remember that places like your Insta bio are visible even if your profile is set to private.
 If the app allows it, set up your account so that people can not find your account via the search functionality.

 4. Block abusers

 If someone has been writing mean or hurtful comments, use the ‘report’ or ‘block’ function (if the app has one) to stop the abuse from happening again.

 5. Delete the app